tdudkowski/gatsby-scrollspy/README.md

 ## Description

 Simple, automated scrollspy.
-Gets the data from content container in page, and then having hrefs and titles creating from them inner menu, working ToC, in form of component.
+Gets the data from content container in page, and then having hrefs (ids) and titles creating from them inner menu, working ToC, in form of component.
 This component can be placed anywhere in the layout.

+In JSX you should write id at every header.
+MDX is full automatic, just use plugin described at the oend of this file.

 Dependenties - only two external libraries: